Today’s post is all about comparing colored pencil methods.

-Comparing colored pencil drawing methods can be a challenge.
+Choosing between colored pencil methods can be a challenge.
 For one thing, there are nearly as many methods of drawing with colored pencils as there are artists using colored pencils.

-And even though two artists may produce similar styles and types of work, the methods they use may be widely different.
+And even though two artists may produce similar styles and types of work, the methods they use differ widely.

-As universal as drawing with colored pencils may seem, the method you use depends largely on three things:
+As universal as drawing with colored pencils seems, the method you use depends largely on three things:

 - The type of work you want to create